synrc/n2o/samples/README.md

 Xen
 ---

-To run on Xen is a bot tricky:
+To run on Xen is a bit tricky:

     $ sudo apt-get install xen-hypervisor-amd64
     $ echo XENTOOLSTACK=xl > /etc/default/xen